 The Massive Storm Hits Lake Huron and Michigan’s Thumb

 The storm swept down and fastened its grip on the Thumb area on Sunday afternoon, November 9th.
 Towards evening the wind grew in velocity, and streetcars in Port Huron were stopped in their tracks by huge snowdrifts.
 The lightship, believed to be so securely moored against all storms, was torn away from its fastenings and lifted to the Canadian side, where it was stranded.

 Unknown to most was a low-pressure front creeping north in a counter-clockwise motion up from Lake Erie.
 By early evening Sunday, cities along the southern coast of Lake Erie were being bashed by up to 80 mph winds in Cleveland along with a dramatic drop in barometric pressure.

 The First Freighters Are Hit By 1913 Great Lakes Storm

-On Wednesday morning, an attempt was made to find out the vessel; however, owing to the high seas, the diver did not make his descent.
+On Wednesday morning, an attempt was made to find out the vessel; however, the diver did not make his descent due to the high seas.
 Lake Huron kept its awful secret for almost a week.
-It was not until Saturday morning, November 15, that William H. Baker, a diver from Detroit, solved the mystery.
-When he went down, he read the steamer’s name twice, and the letters spelled out Charles S. Price.
+It was not until Saturday morning, November 15th, that William H. Baker, a diver from Detroit, solved the mystery.
+He read the steamer’s name twice when he went down, and the letters spelled out Charles S. Price.
 The forward part of the ship’s bottom was buoyed up by air held in her when she turned turtle, but two streams of bubbles were coming out of the bow, which meant that she would settle gradually.
-On Monday morning, November 17, the Price disappeared from view.
+On Monday morning, November 17th, the Price disappeared from view.